 Over the years we’ve collaborated with thousands of crowdfunding creators of all shapes and sizes including Cephalofair Games (Frosthaven), Leder Games (Root), Exploding Kittens (Throw Throw Burrito), Wyrmwood (The Adventurer’s Arsenal), Dispel Dice (Debut Collection), and many more.

 The BackerKit team is full of passionate gamers and game designers.
-We’re always looking forward to the next amazing game to launch on Kickstarter.
+We’re always looking forward to the next amazing game to launch.
 Every day we learn from our customers what it takes to get a game funded through crowdfunding.
 Based on what we’ve learned, we compiled the most important lessons, resources, and guides into one central spot all aimed to help you reach success.
 And above all, we want to play your new game.
 So let’s get started!

 Sometimes the first steps are the hardest.
 Stay informed and learn about crowdfunding in our weekly newsletters, get inspiration and ask questions in our welcoming Facebook group, and start drafting a project timeline to keep yourself accountable.
 And it’s never too soon to sign up for a Kickstarter account and to start creating your project draft.
 This is the best way to get familiar with the campaign page layout and will serve as a great blueprint to help prepare you for your launch.